trevinbrooks/pearlarr/README.md

 ## Adding torrents to client

 SeaDexArr has support for adding torrents automatically (current only for Nyaa torrents, and qBittorrent).
-To do this, add qBittorrent connection info, and ideally the Sonarr torrent category to the function call:
+To do this, add qBittorrent connection info, and ideally the Arr torrent category to the function call:

 ```
 ...